TITLE 8 SOCIAL SERVICES

 (4) ISD may impose a replacement fee by reducing the monthly allotment of the household receiving the replacement card, however, the fee may not exceed the cost to replace the card.

-D. Excessive replacement cards: The HSD office of inspector general (HSD OIG) will generate a warning letter to SNAP recipients that have replaced their EBT card five or more times in a 12 month period.
+D. Excessive replacement cards: The HCA office of inspector general (HCA OIG) will generate a warning letter to SNAP recipients that have replaced their EBT card five or more times in a 12 month period.
 The letter is a notice of warning and will explain that as a result of the recipient’s high number of replacement EBT cards, their EBT SNAP transactions will be closely monitored.
 The letter will become part of the recipient’s case record.
 The letter will:

 (1) be written in clear and simple language;